spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-cart-rules.md

 {% endinfo_block %}

 **PROMOTIONAL PRODUCT**
-<br>The **PROMOTONAL PRODUCT** discount type lets you discount specific products at a fixed quantity when the discount conditions are met.
+<br>The **PROMOTIONAL PRODUCT** discount type lets you discount specific products at a fixed quantity when the discount conditions are met.
 A common use case is a "buy x, get y" discount, where a customer gets an item for free when they buy a certain product or spend a certain amount.

-The following table describes attributes you enter if for **DISCOUNT APPICATION TYPE**, you select **PROMOTIONAL PRODUCT**:
+The following table describes attributes you enter if, for **DISCOUNT APPLICATION TYPE**, you select **PROMOTIONAL PRODUCT**:

 | ATTRIBUTE | DESCRIPTION |
 | --- | --- |